prog4biol/pfb2019/README.md

 > - The first line following the while statement is executed, "Done" is printed

 An infinite loop occurs when a while condition is always true.
-Here is an example of an infinit loop.
+Here is an example of an infinite loop.
 ```python
 #!/usr/bin/env python3